mnemnk/mnemnk-lifelogging-agents/README.md

 Save the flow via File > Save.

-5. Return to Home

-Confirm today's date is highlighted.
+Open Home page, and confirm today's date is highlighted.
 Click it to view the records.

 <!----------------------------------------------------------------------------->